 A bespoke helpline for children and young people who've experienced abuse at school, and for worried adults and professionals that need support and guidance.
-If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on 0800 136 663 or email <a href="https://helpline.neg/helpl
+If you are concerned about something, you can contact the NSPCC helpline Report Abuse in Education on 0800 136 663 or email help@nspcc.org.uk

 - 1.7 Significant harm is the threshold that justifies compulsory intervention in the family in the best interests of the child.
-Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development, his health or development shall be compared with that which could reasonably be expected of a similar child.' - 1.8 Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups; - is frequently missing/goes missing from care, education or from home; - is at risk of modern slavery, trafficking or exploitation; - is at risk of being radicalised or exploited; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; https://www.gov.uk/government/consultations/domestic-abuse-act-statutory-quidance - is misusing drugs or alcohol themselves; - has returned home to their family from care; and - is a privately fostered child.
+Section 47 of the Children Act 1989 states 'where the question of whether harm suffered by a child is significant turns on the child's health or development, his health or development shall be compared with that which could reasonably be expected of a similar child.' - 1.8 Early help Any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - > is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care plan) - > has a mental health need - > is a young carer - > is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - is frequently missing/goes missing from education, home or care, - has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - ➤ is at risk of modern slavery, trafficking, sexual and/or criminal exploitation is at risk of being radicalised or exploited - > has a parent or carer in custody, or is affected by parental offending - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - > is misusing alcohol and other drugs themselves - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage - > is a privately fostered child.